twilio/twilio-voice-react-native-app/app/README.md

 ### Setting it up with the Server

-Once the Reference Server is up and running, the Reference App can be directed to it by modifying the following line in `app/src/util/fetch.ts`.
+Once the Reference Server is up and running, the Reference App can be directed to it by modifying the following line in `.env`.

 ```
-const defaultUrl = ...;
+DEFAULT_URL = ...;
 ```

 If developing locally and running the Reference Server locally, consider using a tool like `ngrok` to proxy the server endpoints.
 Once proxied, change `defaultUrl` to the `ngrok` URL endpoints.